Amukayoung/Amukayoung/README.md

 - 🔭 Checkout my portfolio [website](http://amukayoung.com/)
 <h3>Recent articles</h3>
 - Techniques to improve the time complexity of your code (https://amukayoung.com/techniques-to-improve-the-time-complexity-of-your-code/)<br>
-- When to use useRef and useReducer hook in react js (https://amukayoung.com/when-to-use-useref-and-usereducer-hook-in-react-js/)
+- When to use useRef and useReducer hooks in react js (https://amukayoung.com/when-to-use-useref-and-usereducer-hook-in-react-js/)